How to Prepare for a Civilian Job Interview

 You’re beginning to see that the efforts you put forth to translate your military skills onto your civilian resume is well worth it.
 Your military to civilian resume is serving its purpose – gaining the attention of hiring managers to get you and your skills noticed.

 After scheduling the interview, the pre-interview jitters begin to kick in.
 You realize you don’t know what steps to take next.
 Don’t panic.
 You do not have to handle the uncertainty about the interview alone.
-The team at Empire Resume have gathered some tips to help put you on the path to success as you prepare for your civilian job interview.
+We’ve gathered some tips to help put you on the path to success as you prepare for your civilian job interview.

 Combat Interview Anxiety with Preparation